Skip to main content

 Why these two differ

 On fees, Kernel discloses a 0.25% annual fund charge versus Dimensional's 0.40%.
-Both funds sit at risk indicator 5 on the standardised 1–7 scale and hold near-identical growth asset allocations of 98.31%.
-Fund sizes are comparable — Dimensional at approximately NZ$221.7 million and Kernel at approximately NZ$229.9 million.
-Neither fund discloses a five-year return figure in this snapshot, so return comparison is not possible here.
-The NZD hedge in the Kernel fund introduces a structural currency-risk difference that the Dimensional fund, which does not disclose hedging status in this data, may not share.
+Both carry a risk indicator of 5 (out of 7) and hold near-identical growth asset allocations of 98.31%.
+Fund sizes are comparable — Dimensional at approximately NZD 221.7 million, Kernel at approximately NZD 229.9 million.
+Neither fund discloses a five-year return figure in this snapshot, so performance comparisons cannot be drawn from this data alone.

-Always verify fee rates, holdings, and fund details against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify current fees, holdings, and returns against each fund's Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance